Shares at the Farm

-At the farm, we offer Community Supported Agriculture shares to nearly 300 households.
-Our harvest season runs from June through Thanksgiving, and shareholders can join for either a twelve week or a twenty-five week share of the harvest.
+At the farm, we offer Community Supported Agriculture shares to over 300 households.
+Our harvest season runs from June through December, and shareholders can join for either a twelve week share, a twenty-five week share, a once-a-month share of the harvest, or a December share.
 Share pick up days are Tuesdays and Thursdays 2-7pm, and Saturdays 9am-1pm.
 Shareholders come for the share once a week, and can come whichever day is convenient in any given week.
-We also deliver pre-boxed shares once a week to central locations in Greenfield, Keene, and Brattleboro.
-We are seeking a new distribution place for Brattleboro shares in 2013, so let us know if you are interested in hosting.
-Picadilly shares are priced on a sliding scale, described below.
+We also deliver pre-boxed shares once a week to central locations in Greenfield (MA), Keene, and Brattleboro.

 Our shares contain eight to nine different crops each week.
 Picadilly shares are designed for one household, and feed 2-4 people on average.
 Shareholders who come to the farm can choose their eight to nine items “Mix and Match” style.
 Here’s how it works: we bring in the day’s harvest, with anywhere from 15-30 different crops in the mix.
 Shareholders choose what they’d like, within a few parameters that we define, customizing the share each week to their own tastes.
 Some crops may be limited, while others abundant, depending on the week and weather.

-In addition to the share we harvest for you, we also plant a shareholder Pick-Your-Own Garden.
+In addition to the produce we harvest for shareholders, we also plant a shareholder Pick-Your-Own Garden.
 This one-acre field features green beans, peas, herbs, cut flowers, cherry and paste tomatoes, edamame, hot peppers and strawberries.
 We do invite all shareholders to come out to the farm to enjoy the Pick-Your-Own Garden, and to join us for farm potlucks and harvest days.

 Every Saturday morning, we email a weekly newsletter to shareholders, listing and describing what is in the share.
 We include farm news, recipes, and ideas for using the less common veggies in the share.